Billy Budd (play)

+Background

+In an essay titled "Notes on the Play", the two playwrights said they first began discussing in 1947 how to adapt Melville's short novel.
+One thing they were convinced of is that "we saw in Billy Budd a morality play."
+In their view, the theme Melville presented was the conflict between good and evil, and how the world copes with such absolute embodiments as Billy Budd and John Claggart.
+When describing the difficulties they faced in adapting the work, Coxe and Chapman wrote:

+it was only after some experimentation that we realized how little Melville had given us that was theatrical or, perhaps, finished.
+There was certainly little reason why he should; the drama is surely in the novel, but it is an inner, imagined drama.
+Our job was to put it on a stage and give flesh to the finely articulated skeleton.

 Plot

-In the play, set aboard the British naval vessel HMS Indomitable in 1798, Billy Budd is portrayed as a handsome, young, and pure-hearted man who embodies the representation of good.
-His counter is John Claggart, the Master of Arms, who is sadistic, bitter, and hateful of life.
-Claggart becomes envious of Billy's popularity with the crew and falsely accuses him of mutiny.
-Unable to defend himself due to a stutter which renders him unable to speak, Budd lashes out at Claggart in frustration and accidentally kills him.
-Although the crew comprehend that Claggart's death was not motivated by murderous intent, under the law Budd is guilty of killing a superior officer and is condemned to be hanged.
+The play is set aboard the British naval vessel HMS Indomitable in 1798.
+Billy Budd is a handsome, young, and pure-hearted sailor who sees only good in other people.
+His counter is John Claggart, the Master-at-Arms, who is sadistic, bitter, and hateful of life.

+Claggart becomes envious of Budd's popularity with the crew and falsely accuses him of mutiny.
+Unable to verbally defend himself due to a stutter which renders him speechless, Budd physically lashes out at Claggart in frustration and accidentally kills him.
+Although Captain Vere and his fellow officers comprehend that Claggart's death was not motivated by murderous intent, under the law Budd is guilty of killing a superior officer and must be hanged.

 Original version: Uniform of Flesh

 In its original version, Uniform of Flesh, the play was structured in two acts and nine scenes.
 It premiered Off-Broadway on January 29, 1949, at the Lenox Hill Theatre.
-Directed by Norris Houghton, the original cast included Charles Nolte in the title role; Peter Hobbs as John Claggart, Master-at-Arms; Tom McDermott as Captain Fairfax; Martin Brandt as Dansker; Winston Ross as First Officer Michael Seymour; Preston Hanson as Lieutenant Ratcliffe; Robert McQueeney as Lieutenant Wyatt; Carl Shelton as the Surgeon; Lee Marvin as Quartermaster Payne; John Fisher as Midshipman Gardiner; Everett Dwight as Midshipman Rea; Paul Anderson as Jenkins; Anthony Carr as Kincaid; Sherman Lloyd as O'Daniel; Guy Tano as the Butler; and Wynn Handman as Sentry Hallam.
+Directed by Norris Houghton, the original cast included Charles Nolte in the title role; Peter Hobbs as John Claggart, Master-at-Arms; Tom McDermott as Captain Vere; Martin Brandt as the Dansker; Winston Ross as First Officer Michael Seymour; Preston Hanson as Lieutenant Ratcliffe; Robert McQueeney as Lieutenant Wyatt; Carl Shelton as the Surgeon; Lee Marvin as Quartermaster Payne; John Fisher as Midshipman Gardiner; Everett Dwight as Midshipman Rea; Paul Anderson as Jenkins; Anthony Carr as Kincaid; Sherman Lloyd as O'Daniel; Guy Tano as the Butler; and Wynn Handman as Sentry Hallam.